 What is the largest Komodo dragon ever recorded?

 The largest Komodo dragon ever recorded was 10 feet and 2 inches long and weighed a massive 365 pounds!
 This lizard was a gift to an American zoologist in 1928 from the Sultan of Bima.
-This ginormous Komodo dragon was briefly on display in St. Louis Zoological Gardens, Missouri, USA in 1937.
+This ginormous Komodo dragon was briefly on display in the St. Louis Zoological Gardens, Missouri, USA, in 1933.

-For perspective, the average Komodo dragon weighs 174-201 pounds, so the largest ever Komodo dragon weighed the average dragon by two-fold!
+For perspective, the average Komodo dragon weighs 174-201 pounds, so the largest ever Komodo dragon outweighed the average dragon by two-fold!